Dental Implants Brenham

 The 4-Step Dental Implant Process

 Dental implant placement is a multi-step process that cannot be completed overnight.
-It requires time and patience to rebuild a smile with missing teeth, and each phase must be successful before moving on.
+It requires time and patience to rebuild a strong and whole smile, and each phase must be successful before moving on to the next.
+From start to finish, the entire process may take several months or longer.
 As you will see below, we have provided a more thorough explanation of what you can expect along the way, but if you have any questions, make sure to call our office.

-- Initial Dental Implant Consultation: You will be scheduled to meet with one of our esteemed implant dentists who will take enhanced images of your mouth and head before conducting a visual examination of your oral anatomy.
+You will meet with one of our esteemed implant dentists in Brenham, who will take detailed images of your mouth and head before conducting a visual examination of your oral anatomy.
 Using this information, we will decide if additional treatment is necessary before moving forward with dental implant surgery.
+For example, you might require a bone graft or gum disease therapy.

-- Delivery of Dental Implant Restoration(s): Once your mouth is fully healed from surgery and abutment placement, you will receive your custom-made restoration.
+Once your mouth is fully healed from surgery and abutment placement, we will start the restoration phase of your treatment.
+Our team will take detailed impressions of your mouth and use them as the basis for designing your new crown, bridge, or denture.
+After a laboratory fabricates it, you will receive your custom-made restoration.
 These artificial teeth will attach to the top(s) of your implants and remain securely in place so that you can begin to eat, speak, smile, and enjoy life like never before.

 Benefits of Dental Implants